Kitura/Kitura/README.md

 2. Install the [supported Swift compiler](#swift-version) for Linux.

  Follow the instructions provided on that page.
 After installing it (i.e. uncompressing the tar file), make sure you update your PATH environment variable so that it includes the extracted tools: `export PATH=/<path to uncompress tar contents>/usr/bin:$PATH`.
-To update the PATH env variable, you can update your .bashrc file (for further information on .bashrc and .bash_profile see http://www.joshstaiger.org/archives/2005/07/bash_profile_vs.html).
+To update the PATH env variable, you can update your [.bashrc file](http://www.joshstaiger.org/archives/2005/07/bash_profile_vs.html).

 3. Clone, build and install the libdispatch library.
 The complete instructions for building and installing this library are  [here](https://github.com/apple/swift-corelibs-libdispatch/blob/master/INSTALL), though, all you need to do is just this